Isostasy with Love: I Elastic equilibrium: Elastic isostasy

+The motivation for zero deflection isostasy (ZDI) is twofold: \begin{itemize} \item Minimum stress isostasy (MSI) can be computed in terms of ZDI (which is much easier) if the shell is homogeneous and incompressible.
+In particular, it makes it possible to find MSI isostatic ratios in analytical form. \item ZDI is mathematically equivalent to stationary viscous isostasy (see Paper~II).
+With this equivalence, it is possible to establish a precise relation between MSI and viscous isostasy. \end{itemize} Because of its importance, the ZDI model is investigated in detail in Appendix~\ref{AppendixZDI}.

 When isostasy is formulated as an elastic loading problem, it seems natural to require that the shell be deformed as little as possible.
-Among various possibilities, a first choice \citep{banerdt1982} consists in setting to zero the surface deflection (or surface radial displacement, see Eq.~(\ref{wn})).
-The loading ratio is then given by
+For example, one could minimize the volume-integrated second invariant of the deviatoric strain, but this procedure is not fundamentally different from stress minimization.
+Another choice is to set to zero the radial displacement at the surface (or surface deflection, see Eq.~(\ref{wn})) as done by \citet{banerdt1982}.
+Constraining the surface instead of the bottom of the shell is an arbitrary choice.
+For this reason, I define zero deflection isostasy as a one-parameter family by imposing that the deformations of the top and bottom boundaries are in a constant ratio: